 4. Irrelevant or inappropriate comments on people’s posts

-When posting a comment on somebody else’s profile, make sure it is relevant for the user.
+When posting a comment on somebody else’s profile, make sure it is relevant to the user.
 Comments must be for individuals and related to the user’s post.
-Do not write the same comment to more users!
+Do not write the same comment to more users.

 5. Random contact requests and project invitations

-eTwinning doesn’t tolerate bullying or harassment.
+eTwinning does not tolerate bullying or harassment.
 If you are victim of cyberbullying or someone is threatening you, please report the message or contact your National Support Service.
-Be aware that anyone caught bullying or harassing other member of the platform may be permanently banned from eTwinning.
+Be aware that anyone caught bullying or harassing other members of the platform may be permanently banned from eTwinning.

-Ensure that the content you upload in the platform does not infringe any copyright.
-Before sharing any pictures, videos, documents or any other resources, please, make sure you have the right to do so.
-The eTwinning platform cannot host videos - you will need to upload your video first to YouTube, DailyMotion or Vimeo and then paste the link in eTwinning.
+Ensure that the content you upload to the platform does not infringe any copyright.
+Before sharing pictures, videos, documents or any other resources, please make sure you have the right to do so.
+The eTwinning platform cannot host videos - you will need to upload your video to YouTube, DailyMotion or Vimeo first and then paste the link in eTwinning.
 Don’t forget to have a look at their copyright policies too.

-eTwinning is concerned for students’ privacy and safety.
-Avoid posting pictures of pupils on your eTwinning Live profile, TwinSpace, Groups, etc. In any case, make sure you have parents’ consent or that pupils are not recognisable.
+eTwinning takes students’ privacy and safety seriously.
+Avoid posting pictures of pupils on your eTwinning Live profile, TwinSpace, Groups, etc. In case you do, make sure you have parents’ consent or that pupils are not recognisable.

 Be thoughtful about content you post that relates to others.
-You shall not share yours or other eTwinners' private information -such as phone and credit card numbers, street address, etc.- or intimate pictures and videos without their express authorisation.
+You should not share your or other eTwinners' private information - such as personal phone numbers and addresses, credit card details or other private information - or intimate pictures and videos.
 Always think before you post!